 In May 2018, the General Data Protection Regulation will take effect, a privacy law that defines principles and specific rules for any organization, globally, who collects or analyzes data on European Union individuals.
-Cloud computing can provide a set of challenges that Skyhigh’s solutions can help address as part of an organization’s GDPR compliance program.
+Cloud computing can provide a set of challenges that McAfee’s solutions can help address as part of an organization’s GDPR compliance program.

 The GDPR strengthens existing laws and introduces new demands that requires all of us to review our existing data, the data flows, how we interact with individuals, collect and process their data, who we share it with, what we do to keep that data safe and what we need to do if data is lost, changed or unavailable.